 roll - a loud, reverberating peal; a continuous reverberation

-crumple - an irregular fold, crease, or wrinkle; to become incurved or crushed together + crumpleback - crook-back + Oliver Cromwell.
+crumple - a crushed fold or wrinkle produced by compression; to become incurved or crushed together + crumpleback - crook-back.

 butt - a terminal point; a hillock, mound; promontory

-parsnip - a biennial umbelliferous plant (Pastinaca sativa), a native of Europe and part of Asia, having pinnate leaves, yellow flowers, and a pale yellow root (PICTURE).
+parsnip - a biennial umbelliferous plant (Pastinaca sativa), a native of Europe and part of Asia, having pinnate leaves, yellow flowers, and a pale yellow root.

 MOUNTJOY - Prison, between NCR and Royal Canal, East of Phibsborough Road.

-slow coach - one who acts, works or moves slowly; a slow, idle or indolent person + (slow train).
+slow coach - one who acts, works or moves slowly; a slow, idle or indolent person.

 openair - outdoor

-hideous - terrible, distressing, or revolting to the moral sense; abominable, detestable
+hideous - terrible, distressing, or revolting to the moral sense; abominable, detestable, odious.

 I will go bail - I am certain